 My husband spent 10 months in county jail as a teenager.
 He did commit a crime, but he served his time and stayed away from the criminal justice system after that.
 However, the violence he experienced in the county jail left him emotionally scarred.

 In the first 20 years of my life, six people gave me positive identities.
-Those positive identities helped me walk away from the lures of the Chicago mob.
+Those positive identities gave me the resilience I needed to walk away from the lures of the Chicago mob.

 1st Positive Identity

 When I was very little, my mother tried to kill me twice.
 She was raised to believe that she could prove herself to be a good woman only as the mother of a son.
 I was her second daughter instead of her first son.
 She saw me as a threat and tried to get rid of me.
 To protect herself from what I might eventually say about her, she taught everyone to ignore what I said and discount what I did.
 She gave me a negative identity and reinforced it daily.
 Everyone in my family except my father gave me a negative identity.
 My father gave me my first positive identity by letting me know he loved me.

 Even though I knew my father loved me, I was terrified of his occasional rages.
 My mother ignored the emotional needs of all of her children and my father.
 Over the years my mother verbally and emotionally abused my father more and more.
 He became an alcoholic to cope with the abuse.
 He was a quiet alcoholic who went about his life, trying to satisfy my mother’s desire for more and more money.
 He would come home and drink quart after quart of beer to bury his feelings.
 Because feelings can’t stay buried forever, my father’s feelings would occasionally erupt into rages that lasted for hours.
 I knew my father loved me, but his rages terrified me.

 My 2nd grade, Miss Fleming, was the first adult in my life to make me feel safe.
 I don’t remember what Miss Fleming did to make me feel safe, but I knew I was safe.
 I still think about Miss Fleming frequently.